International Ice Hockey Federation (IIHF) has stripped Belarus of the right to hold the World Championship this year

 EU funding - supporting strong economic growth in Southeastern Europe

-In terms of size, as seen in Figure 1, the combined EU Recovery Fund and previously-communicated EU Cohesion Funds for 2021 – 2027 are massive.
+In terms of size, (see chart), the combined EU Recovery Fund and previously communicated EU Cohesion Funds for 2021-2027 are massive.
 Bulgaria and Croatia will receive funding equivalent to 35% of their 2019 GDP, while Greece, Romania and Slovenia will get support amounting to 27%, 26% and 17% of their 2019 GDP respectively.
 This means an additional 2.5% to 5% of GDP annually, a number that will be extremely supportive for the mid-term economic outlook.
 Our conversations with policy makers in Slovenia and Greece suggest governments will not waste any time in preparing the projects to be able to draw the majority of funding available.

 As the funding will be targeting multiple broad infrastructure projects and will be focusing on green transformation and improvements in structural efficiency, we expect sizeable multiplier effects in economic growth for Southeastern Europe.
 In Greece, for example, the mid-term potential growth rate of GDP can increase by 2-2.5pps compared to previous estimates.
 We believe most of the countries in the region will be able to grow at a pace of 5%, an environment that should be supportive for local businesses and their earnings.

 Emigrants flocking back home is yet another trend that should be structurally positive for the growth in the region, as the shortage in the labour force declines.
-According to official statistics (for example Romanian Ministry of Diaspora), ca. 5.6 million Romanians and 0.8 million Greeks were living abroad at the end of 2019.
+According to official statistics (for example Romanian Ministry of Diaspora), ca. 5.6mn Romanians and 0.8mn Greeks were living abroad at the end of 2019.
 The return of at least part of the diaspora will cause a sizeable boost in the potential GDP growth level.